thatEngineer/btcbot/README.md

 Hi all,

-I wrote 2 quick macros that have averaged 70,000 satoshi a day.
+I wrote 2 macros that have averaged 70,000 satoshi a day.
 These work on both 15bit.eu and flowbitcoin.

 You will get higher returns with flowbitcoin, where the faucet is every minute.